Boyoti/botkit-witai-multilingual/README.md

 ## Installation
-In order to utilize wit.ai's service you will need to create an account at [Wit.ai](https://wit.ai/).
-Grab the *access token* at Settings as shown below:
+In order to utilize wit.ai's service you will need to create an account at [Wit.ai](https://wit.ai/) **and a Wit.ai app for each language**.
+Grab the *access tokens* at Settings as shown below:

 ![Screenshot](https://s30.postimg.org/5o330d21t/Wit_ai_screenshot.png)